 Clothing of Hasidic Jews

 The Hasidic community has strict dress codes that have both religious and cultural origins.
 Among men, it is common to wear long black suits, also known as bekishe, which are usually worn on Shabbat days.
-In addition, they use black hats like the shtreimel, characterized by their large size and made of mink fur.
+In addition, they use black hats like the shtreimelcharacterized by their large size and made of mink fur.
+A very distinguishing feature of Hasidic men is the payotCurls that fall on either side of the head are an interpretation of the biblical commandment prohibiting shaving the sides of the head (Leviticus 19:27).
+This style is not exclusive to Hasidism, but it is most common and prominent within this community.
+Hasidic women, on the other hand, tend to wear more modest clothing, always covering their hair.
+Married women may choose to wear wigs, known as… sheitel, or cover themselves with scarves or hats.

 Modesty in women’s clothing

-In the more orthodox Jewish communities, such as the Hasidic and Haredi, women's dress is governed by very strict rules of modesty or tzniutAccording to halacha (Jewish law), women must cover their hair after marriage, either with a hat, wig, or scarf.
-Exposing hair is considered immodest.
+In the more orthodox Jewish communities, such as the Hasidic and Haredi, women’s dress is governed by very strict rules of modesty or tzniutAccording to halakha (Jewish law), women must cover their hair after marriage, whether with a hat, wig, or headscarf.
+Exposing one’s hair is considered immodest.
+Modesty also extends to the choice of clothing.
+Long skirts, generally below the knee, and long sleeves are standard.
+The use of bright or flashy colors is also restricted, as they are considered likely to attract undue attention.
+On certain holidays, it is common for women to wear white, a color that symbolizes purity and renewal, especially during the Yom Kippur.

 Shatnez: The prohibition of mixing wool and linen